Marine debris

 - Be on the lookout for birds that may take bait.

-- Don't leave baited hooks and lines unattended or out of water, and avoid bird feeding areas.
+- Don't leave baited hooks and lines unattended or out of water and avoid bird feeding areas.

 Get involved and make a difference

-We need more volunteers to empty and monitor the fishing tackle debris bins so that we can place more bins in the community.
+We need more volunteers to empty and monitor the fishing tackle debris bins.
+Your help will allow us to place more bins in the community.
+If you'd like to get involved, please contact our Sustainability Education Officer, Mimosa Henderson:

-- E: Council
+- E: Mimosa Henderson

-- Littered cigarette butts can potentially cause bushfires.
+- Littered cigarette butts can cause bushfires.

 - Butts have been found in the stomachs of young birds, fish, sea turtles and other marine creatures.